mapping with cartopy#

 , the default branch that we used in last

-week’s practical, and branches for weeks 2 through 5.
+week’s practical, branches for weeks 2 through 5, and a recipe

-If you open up the folder where you’ve cloned your repository, you should only see the Week1 folder - no Week2, Week3, and so on:
+In Windows Explorer (or Finder), open up the folder where you’ve cloned your repository.
+You should currently see just the Week1 folder - no Week2, Week3, and so on:

 We want to be able to work with each of the weeks at the same time, without having to switch branches each time.